Areas of Expertise

 B.A.
 Political Science (Phi Beta Kappa)

 University of Florida

 Research interests have included economic sociology, political economy, organization theory, and the sociology of higher education.
-Jaffee recently launched “The Ports Project” which is a community-based research project aimed at studying the various aspects and implications of a port economy, generally, and the expansion of the Jaxport enterprise, specifically.
+Recent research projects include “The Ports Project” a community-based research project aimed at studying the various aspects and implications of a port economy, generally, and the expansion of the Jaxport enterprise, specifically.
 And, more recently, I have returned to my earlier interest in theories and dynamics of capitalist economic crises, but in the context of the ongoing neoliberal political-economic policy regime instituted since the late 1970’s.

 Phi Beta Kappa